weepy/blueface/docs/the-surface.md

 # [KRFT Docs](/docs) :: The Surface

-In KRFT, users create two-dimensional musical interfaces that we call **Surfaces**.
-They contain musical elements that called **Cells** that are colored geometric shapes and control the sound and music through touch and gesture.
+In KRFT, users create two-dimensional musical interfaces called **Surfaces**.
+They contain musical elements that called **Cells** --- colored geometric shapes and control the sound and music through touch and gesture.

-The visual style of the cell informs the user of various characterists, in particular the shape, color and style are important.
+The visual style of the cell informs the user of various characteristics, in particular the shape, color and style are important.

 ---

 ## Shape
-A shape of a Cell indicates its function:
+The shape of a Cell indicates its function:

 <style>
 table td {font-size: 12px;}
 table td {font-size: 12px;}
-.cell { display: inline-block; width: 150px; padding-right: 30px;padding-bottom: 30px;}
+.cell { display: inline-block; width: 165px; padding-right: 30px;padding-bottom: 30px;}
 .cell img {  width: 150px;}

-.cell p { font-size: 12px;}
+.cell p { font-size: 14px;}
 </style>

 <div class="row">
 <div class="cell">
 <span>Timeline</span>
 <img src='../img/loop.jpg'/>
-<p>A score of notes that play an instrument e.g. a drum beat or bassline</p>
+<p>A diamond represents a timeline: a list of notes that play an instrument e.g. a drum beat or bassline</p>
 </div>